qiyudada/MQTT-FreeRTOS-F103-Intelligent-housing-system/README.md

 # MQTT FreeRTos F103 Intelligent housing system
- a simple design of smart house
+ This is a template of STM32F103C8T6,not yet add the hardware